nonamethanks/danboorutools/README.md

 A set of tools to make admining danbooru and making bots & automated changes easier.

 All scripts are under danboorutools/scripts.
-You're on your own, and if I catch you abusing these on Danbooru I'll ban you.

 To run the environment, do `docker compose up -d` and then go into the container with `docker exec -it -u danboorutools -w /code danboorutools /bin/bash poetry shell`.